 Social Jukebox is designed like an old fashion jukebox.
 I control the content and the frequency of my daily posts.
 Once I input my basic parameters Social Jukebox does the rest.

-All posts are then tweeted on a completely random basis throughout the day.
+All evergreen campaigns are then tweeted on a completely random basis throughout the day.

 For my Jukeboxes I have set the following requirements:

 - Post 3-5 times per day depending on my account

 - Never share the same post within 30 days